cyrusinnovation/hindsight/README.md

 ## Running the server and tests

-Check the integration tests pass by starting grunt server and starting the selenium server in separate terminal windows:
+Start the app:
 grunt serve

+Run the unit tests:
+grunt test

+Check the integration tests pass by starting grunt server and starting the selenium server in separate terminal windows: grunt serve
 webdriver-manager start

-and finally, run the tests:
+and finally, run the integration tests: protractor tests/protractor.conf.js
-protractor tests/protractor.conf.js

-To deploy, we are hosting on heroku and you must run: grunt build to write new dist/ files and then: git commit -m "build" and then: git push heroku to push the dist files to heroku.
+To deploy, we are hosting on heroku and you must run: grunt build to write new dist/ files and then commit and push the dist files to heroku: git commit -m "build" git push heroku